extratone/bilge/annotation/highlights.md

 > NEW: media of private individuals without the permission of the person(s) depicted.

+> NEW: media of private individuals without the permission of the person(s) depicted.

 # [Weekly Musings 136 — Weekly Musings](https://weeklymusings.net/weekly-musings-136)

+> Focus on what your tiny, tiny pond of early adopters wants and needs, rather than fighting a feature war for mass market opportunities.
+Delight your tiny pond of early adopters, and you can grow from there.

 > Focus on what your tiny, tiny pond of early adopters wants and needs, rather than fighting a feature war for mass market opportunities.
 Delight your tiny pond of early adopters, and you can grow from there.